Donald Trump sues to strip his name from NJ casinos in 'disrepair'

 Trump founded the Plaza in 1984 and helped usher in a new era in Atlantic City, bringing in big name concert groups such as the Rolling Stones, along with high-profile boxers including heavyweight champion Mike Tyson.

-But like much of Atlantic City, the properties have since suffered from a decline in gambling revenue brought on by competition from neighbouring states.
+But like much of Atlantic City, the properties have since suffered from a decline in gambling revenue brought on by competition from neighboring states.

 Trump's stake in Trump Entertainment Properties was wiped out when the firm filed for bankruptcy in 2009.
 He emerged from the reorganization with a 10 percent stake and a licensing agreement that allowed the properties to continue to use his name.